cloudflare/cloudflare-docs/products/rules/src/content/transform/response-header-modification/reference/header-format.md

 import HeaderValidNames from "../../../_partials/transform/_header-valid-names.md" import HeaderValidValues from "../../../_partials/transform/_header-valid-values.md"

-# Format of HTTP request header names and values
+# Format of HTTP response header names and values

-The **name** of the HTTP request header you want to set or remove can only contain:
+The **name** of the HTTP response header you want to set or remove can only contain:

 <HeaderValidNames/>

-The **value** of the HTTP request header you want to set can only contain:
+The **value** of the HTTP response header you want to set can only contain:

 <HeaderValidValues/>